elehcimd/pynb/README.md

 ## Credits and license

-Thank You to [Minodes](http://www.minodes.com) for supporting this Open Source project.
+[Minodes](http://www.minodes.com) supports this and other Open Source projects.

 The pynb project is released under the MIT license.
 Please see [LICENSE.txt](https://github.com/minodes/pynb/blob/master/LICENSE.txt).